frdedynamics/reg-tek-labs/source/texts/lab4.rst

 ==============================================
 - Helicopter model from Quanser with two propellers in "helicopter" configuration (not "duo copter")
 - Lab PC, specific for the helicopter.
 This has Matlab, Simulink, all necessary licenses and other software.
+- The folder "Lab 4 RegTek" on the lab pc desktop.